Aputure 600d Pro LED Light

 - Multi-day Discount Available

 The light comes with a “scoop” reflector to intensify the output.
 Like all the Aputure lineup, this reflector can be easily attached/detached using the light’s Bowens mount.
 The included 2′ x 3′ softbox also mounts via the included Bowens style speedring, and the softbox has an internal baffle to further soften the light plus a 40º egg crate to limit spread.
-Other accessories such as the pending 10″ fresnel lens will be added to the kit as they become available.
+The 10″ fresnel is a beauty and does a nice field of light whether spotted up or flooded, really letting the unit punch in a higher weight class.
 We are packaging the light with two 260wH twenty-six volt batteries.
 One great aspect of the light is that if you have the output below 70% or have the light turned off but still plugged in, the ballast will charge the two batteries simultaneously.
 This can make moving between situations where you have power and then don’t pretty seamless.
 You just leave the batteries attached to the ballast (which is generally clamped to the included steel stand) and then unplug it and move to your non-powered scenario ready to go.
 When you come back into power and you meet the above parameters, it automatically starts topping up the batteries again.
 Keep in mind though that the light will only have 50% of its AC output on batteries.
 Finally, if you’re integrating the light into a larger setup, it is addressable over Lumen Radio or hardwire through 5pin DMX.